tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 this style - are fascinating.

-In his writings, Mondrian makes it clear his goal in using "pure line and color" was to compose these essential elements so that the opposites of form and color would exist *in equilibrium*.
+In his writings, Mondrian makes it clear his goal in using "pure line and color" was to compose these essential elements so that the opposites of form and color would exist "*in equilibrium*."

 #### The New Art — The New Life: A Culture of Pure Relationships